1. OUT OF BOUNDS

 7. IMMOVABLE OBSTRUCTIONS

 All items of course furniture including all man made or artificial paths are deemed as immovable obstructions.

 8. MOVABLE OBSTRUCTIONS

-If a ball lies "through the green" and on an immovable obstruction on or within two club-lengths of the putting green and within two club-lengths of the ball intervenes on the line of play between the ball and the hole, the player may take relief under Rule 24b as follows:
+If a ball lies in the General area " and an immovable obstruction within two club-lengths of the putting green and within two club-lengths of the ball intervenes with the line of play, the player may take relief under Rule 16.1b

 10. GROUND UNDER REPAIR

 All areas of the course marked G.U.R as defined by white lines are deemed “Ground Under Repair” from which play is prohibited, compulsory drop.
-Players must obtain relief from these areas under Rule 25-1
+Players must obtain relief from these areas.